TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 30/Isaiah 30.8.md

 ---

-Now go, write it before them on a tablet, and inscribe it in a book, that it may be for the time to come for ever and ever.
+Now go, write it before them on a tablet, and inscribe it in a book, that it may be for the time to come forever and ever.